Pupil Premium 2020-2021

 Source: DFE Website

-A recent review of Pupil Premium funding allocation carried out in September 2016 evaluated the effectiveness and impact of the Pupil Premium funding.
+A recent review of Pupil Premium funding allocation carried out in September 2020

-In 2016/17 Claremont High School Academy is projecting to receive funding for a total of 309 or 24% of students who are entitled to the Pupil Premium.
-A projected funding amount of £282, 302 allocated to support, challenge and ensure that the cohort of students are reaching their full potential.
+In 2020/21 Claremont High School Academy is projecting to receive funding for a total of 223 students who are entitled to the Pupil Premium.
+A projected funding amount of £216,095 has been allocated to support, challenge and ensure that the cohort of students are reaching their full potential.

-- Study Clubs and homework clubs year 7 to 11 available both at lunch time and after school
+- Study Clubs and homework clubs year 7 to 11, including breakfast study sessions for year 11

 - Paired reading at Key Stage 3 for all students who have a reading age of 11 or below